Published December 16, 2017, Updated February 8, 2020

 So you’ve decided to purchase a home.
 Great.
 Now comes the hard part.
 Are you going to purchase a house or a condominium?
-Depending on your stage of life and what’s available to you the answer might seem obvious, but for others it’s not so simple.
-Houses and condos each have their pros and cons, and deciding which one is right for you will depend on several factors.
+Whether you buy a condo vs. townhouse vs. single-family home, will largely depend on your stage of life and what’s available to you.
+The answer might seem obvious, but for others, it’s not so simple.
+Houses and condos each have their pros and cons and deciding which one is right for you will depend on several factors.

 Life in a Condo

 Condos are often thought of as great starter homes and great homes for empty nesters, but there are a lot of reasons why people at all stages of life might want to consider living in a condominium.

 Pros of Living in a Condo

 - You won’t be responsible for any maintenance outside of your own unit.